Does Verizon Throttle Data? (And How You Can Stop This Easily)

 - A reliable VPN keeps no logs of your activity.
 That means it can’t disclose your data even when approached by a third party — a process usual in 5/9/14 eyes intelligence alliances member countries, like the US.

-Here are important things to consider when choosing a VPN to bypass Verizon throttling.
+Things to consider when choosing a VPN to bypass Verizon throttling

-Now, how about a reliable VPN provider that checks all of the boxes above?
+Now, how about a decent VPN service that ticks all the above boxes?

 Best VPN to stop Verizon throttling?
 VeePN to the rescue

 Try out VeePN risk-free — an effective tool for beating your ISP’s unfair throttling.
 With the strongest 256-AES encryption in its arsenal, nobody can break into your business.
-And if you’re worried about Verizon tracking you online, VeePN has a solution.
-Its strong privacy and security features, like the No Logs policy and DNS leak prevention, ensure your VPN traffic is under wraps, making it nearly impossible for your ISP to monitor your online activities.
+And in case you fear that Verizon is tracking you online, VeePN can help.
+The powerful privacy and security options, such as the No Logs policy and the DNS leak protection, make sure that your VPN traffic is concealed, and your ISP could hardly track the websites that you visit and the files that you download.

 Even if your connection drops, VeePN has your back with the Kill Switch.
 It protects you from IP, DNS, and WebRTC leaks, securing your connection in the best way possible.